 Every student pursuing a degree in Communication & Media Studies has to check out CUNY Hunter College.
 The location in a major city is wonderful for students seeking out considerable possibilities for social networking, adventure, and discovery.

 There is a graduate program available for students who are interested.
-General psychology is the most well-attended major at CUNY Hunter College.
+Student achievements after graduation is very important to CUNY Hunter College, with graduates typically leaving the college with debt far lower than the norm.
 If you are interested in learning more, you will find all of CUNY Hunter College's rankings here.